tbook-dev/incentive-layer-docs/dev-roadmap.md

 #### 1 Incentive Passport TMA integration

-1. Tbook TMA integrates all the functionalities of incentive psasport.
+1. Tbook TMA integrates main the functionalities of incentive psasport.
-2. Incentive passport TMA will support all incentive assets of Tbook.
+2. Incentive passport TMA will support major incentive assets of Tbook.
-3. Incentive passport TMA will be able to track all incentive footprints of users.
+3. Incentive passport TMA will be able to track important incentive footprints of users.

 #### 2 TON WISE Score Engine